Wattful/automatic-NBA-highlights/README.md

 2. Install FFMpeg and add it to the PATH
 3. Get required JAR files (explained in the Dependencies section below)
 4. Install browser driver (explained in config folder README)
-5. Specify settings in config files (explained in config folder README)
+5. Specify settings in config files, copy them to the correct path (explained in config folder README)

 # Dependencies
 The program has four dependencies: